ra1nb0rn/search_vulns/README.md

 ## Modularity
 search_vulns' search engine is designed in a modular manner.
 Therefore, new databases can be integrated easily.
 For example, modules can help in finding product IDs, vulnerabilities, extra information about vulnerabilities and extra information about the queried product.
-Examples for the latter two are CVSS scores or software recency information.
-Furthermore, modules can classify identified vulnerabilities as patched if they manage special information related to the query, for example.
+Examples of the latter two are CVSS scores or software recency information.
+Furthermore, modules can classify identified vulnerabilities as patched if they store and utilize special information related to the query, for example.

 Have a look at the template module to get started writing your own modules: [``modules/template/search_vulns_template.py``](https://github.com/ra1nb0rn/search_vulns/blob/master/modules/template/search_vulns_template.py).